-Includes: Provincial Registration, Share Structure, Bylaws & Minute Book
+Includes: Education on Share Structure; Bylaws; & Minute Book

-Why pay more for an inferior service?
-We can incorporate your business Canada Wide and register it in the Province of your choice for only $600 + GST.
-That way you protect the name across Canada and are registered to legally operate in the Province of your choice.
-OR we can incorporate in any Province for cost plus $100.00.
+Our lawyers can incorporate your business federally for only $300 + GST.
+That way you protect your company name across Canada and are registered to legally operate in the Province of Ontario.

 When or why should I incorporate?